 One of the most common foot problems is plantar fasciitis.

-According to American Academy of Orthopaedic Surgeons, approximately two million people in the United States suffer from plantar fasciitis.
+According to the American Academy of Orthopaedic Surgeons, approximately two million people in the United States suffer from plantar fasciitis.

 Symptoms and causes